Clay's Art Story

 But there was a cost to this success.
 Running a gallery was a 6 day a week job.
 The financial returns on selling t-shirts, mugs and flags is small in comparison to art at London galleries and my time and energy to paint was ever diminishing.
 In April 2020 the UK went into Covid induced lockdown.
 The gallery was forced to close and I had time on my hands.
 Time to paint again and time to look honestly at my accounts and reflect on where my art goes from here.
 A decision was made, The PR of Stroud relocated to The Stroud Subscription Rooms and the gallery closed in July 2020.

 The end of 2020 was spent working on the music video for The People's Republic of Groove and the start of 2021 felt like a brand new creative dawn.
-From Feb -June I have created an expansive body of work I'm calling 'Pop Expressionism' and am now wondering what to do with it.
-I absolutely loved this creative outpouring, but I am nervous, as I have no idea what the response to this new work will be.
+I created an expansive body of work I called 'Pop Expressionism' with no exhibitions in mind, but with the idea just to create without inhibitions.

 2022 has been the relaunch of my art into the world.
 In March I had a successful and enjoyable exhibition at Saatchi Art's 'The Other Art Fair' in London and will be exhibiting there again in October with my latest body of works.